| Botany

 • In Asia, cassava is processed to make cassava chips and tapioca.

-In rural philippines, it is a common and accessible snack fare consumed
+In rural Philippines, it is a common and accessible snack fare consumed

 after simple boiling or frying.